MatthewBoden/EECS-4461-Team-10-Project/README.md

     ```

 3. Run the Application
-    - Navigate to the directly `src`
+    - Run the following commands in your terminal:
+    - 'cd src'
-    - Start the application `solara run app.py`
+    - 'solara run app.py'